modernmania/backgrounds/CAUTION/README.md

 # CAUTION
 This folder is for backgrounds that other people may find frightening (background images with gore, potential epilepsy triggers, etc.)
+PLEASE PUT THESE TYPES OF IMAGES/VIDEOS ONLY IN THIS FOLDER!